Sabre Corporation

-Sabre Corporation is a travel technology company based in Southlake, Texas.
-It is the largest global distribution systems provider for air bookings in North America.
-American Airlines founded the company in 1960, and it was spun off in 2000.
+Sabre Corporation, a travel technology company headquartered in Southlake, Texas, is the largest global distribution systems (GDS) provider for air bookings.
+The company's primary product, the Sabre Global Distribution System, and others like it, act as neutral intermediaries, connecting travel suppliers like airlines and hotels with travel sellers like agencies.
+They offer real-time availability and pricing, making them important for corporate travel management.

-In 2007, Texas Pacific Group and Silver Lake Partners acquired what was then Sabre Holdings.
-Sabre began publicly trading on the NASDAQ in 2014.
+Founded by American Airlines in 1960, Sabre was spun off and became an independent company in 2000.
+In 2007, Texas Pacific Group and Silver Lake Partners acquired Sabre Holdings, the company's former name.
+Sabre then went public on the NASDAQ stock exchange in 2014.

+Sabre's primary competitors are Amadeus IT Group, which operates the Amadeus CRS and Travelport, which operates the Galileo GDS.

 History

 Early history

-In 1953, C.R.
-Smith, the president of American Airlines, met Blair Smith, an IBM salesman, on a flight and developed the Sabre (the Semi-Automatic Business Research Environment) concept.
+In 1953, C. R. Smith, the president of American Airlines, met Blair Smith, an IBM salesman, on a flight and developed the Sabre (the Semi-Automatic Business Research Environment) concept.
 The system was based on SAGE, the first major system to use interactive real-time computing, which IBM had developed for military use.

-Sabre Corporation was founded in 1960 by American Airlines.
+Sabre Corporation was officially founded in 1960 by American Airlines.
 Sabre Corporation installed the first Sabre reservation system in Briarcliff Manor, New York that year.
 The system consisted of two IBM 7090 mainframe computers and processed 84,000 calls per day.

 In 1964, Sabre's nationwide network was completed and became the largest commercial real-time data-processing system in the world.
 Sabre Corporation handled 7500 passenger reservations per hour in 1965.
 The Sabre system upgraded to IBM System/360 and moved to a new center in Tulsa, Oklahoma in 1972.
 In 1976, the Sabre system was installed into a travel agency for the first time.
 This allowed travel agents to have instant access to flights.
 By the end of the year, 130 locations installed the Sabre system.
 Sabre introduced BargainFinder, the industry's first automated low-fare search capability, in 1984.
-The following year, easySabre was launched.
-It gave consumers with personal computers access to the Sabre system to make airline, hotel and car rental reservations.
+The following year, eAAsySabre was launched. eAAsySabre gave consumers with personal computers access to the Sabre system to make airline, hotel and car rental reservations.

-In 1989 The New York Times reported Sabre having "about 38 percent of the reservations market."
+By 1989, Sabre was reported as having "about 38 percent of the reservations market."
 In 1996, the company launched Travelocity, an online travel agency.
 Sabre formed a joint venture with Abacus International in 1998 to create SabreSonic, a customized version of Sabre's reservations system to Abacus subscribers in Asia.

-2000s

-AMR Corporation, the parent company of American Airlines, spun off its controlling stake in Sabre Corporation in 2000 to form an independent company.